 We are not equipped to treat monkeys or hoofstock of any kind.

 If you think your pet is having an emergency, you are probably right.
 Pets can’t tell us what’s wrong and sometimes its just plain hard to tell.
 Call us and our caring technicians will try to advise you over the phone.
 You can also read over this list of common emergencies that require immediate care.

-Our exam fee is $130 and includes a physical exam and consultation with one of our licensed veterinarians.
+Our exam fee is $160 and includes a physical exam and consultation with one of our licensed veterinarians.
 Once we have assessed your pet, an estimate will be provided for any diagnostics or treatments that are recommended.
-We offer CareCredit as a payment plan.
+We offer CareCredit as a payment option.